rm968211/PC-Panel-Pro/README.md

 # Third party PCPanel Software
 The original version of this software is here https://github.com/nvdweem/PCPanel.
-The maintainer decided to destroy the old version and completely rewrite the app.
-I disagree with their choice of framework and many UI/UX decisions, so i have forked it here to preserve it.
+The maintainer decided to completely rewrite the app.
+I have forked the old version here to preserve it.
 I have no plans at all to maintain this for anybody besides myself.
 This software works fine for my purposes and i don't want to lose it.
 If there is something you'd like to add feel free to open a pr and i will review it.

 Maintained by [rm968211](https://github.com/rm968211).
 This is an independent continuation of the community project, based on version 1.7.1.